symbol/symbol-docs/source/concepts/fees.rst

 ***************

 The fee associated with a transaction primarily depends on the size of the transaction.
-The effective fee deducted from the account sending the transaction is calculated as the product of the size of the transaction and a fee multiplier set by the node that harvests the block.
+The effective fee deducted from the account sending the transaction is calculated as the product of the size of the transaction and a :term:`fee multiplier <Fee Multiplier>` set by the node that :term:`harvests <Harvesting>` the block.

 .. math::

-    effectiveFee = transaction::size * block::feeMultiplier
+    :term:`effectiveFee <Effective Fee>` = transaction::size * block::feeMultiplier

 A node owner :ref:`can configure the fee multiplier <node-properties>` to all positive values, including zero.
 The ``fee_multiplier`` is stored in the :ref:`block header <block-header>` when the node harvests a new block, determining which was the effective fee paid for every transaction included.

 Before announcing the transaction, the sender must specify during the transaction definition a ``max_fee``, indicating the maximum fee the account allows to spend for this transaction.

-If the ``effective_fee`` is smaller or equal to the ``max_fee``, a harvester could opt to include the transaction in the block.
+If the ``effective_fee`` is smaller or equal to the ``max_fee``, a :term:`harvester <Harvester>` could opt to include the transaction in the block.
 The harvesting nodes :ref:`can set their transaction inclusion strategy <node-properties>`:

 * **Prefer-oldest**: Preferred for networks with high transaction throughput requirements.
 Include first the oldest transactions.
 * **Minimize-fees**: Philanthropic nodes.
 Include first the transactions that other nodes do not want to include.